-However, if a learner does display one or more of these indicators this does not mean that the learner will necessarily be at risk of radicalisation, but they may be.
+However, if an apprentice does display one or more of these indicators, this does not mean that they will necessarily be at risk of radicalisation, but they may be.

 If you are unsure or have any concerns, please contact a UKTD DSO.